If you have any queries about this information, please contact us at firstname.lastname@example.org.

 Safety Screens in Hackney Carriage and Private Hire Vehicles

 The Council are aware that some licence holders may be considering the installation of safety screens inside vehicles.
 The Council is not mandating this and it remains a decision for the licence holder, following the completion of a risk assessment.
-In order to ensure that such devices are safe, the Licensing Team have produced the following document:
+In order to ensure that such devices are safe, licence holders must follow the safety screen guidance produced by the DfT which is available here.

 Drivers and ‘Critical Worker Status’